Read how we collect, use and secure your information.

 Graphite Digital will use the information you enter into the website for administration purposes and any other purposes made clear in the data entry forms themselves, in any relevant terms or conditions and on any pages or emails that link to such forms.

-Our reasons to contact you using this data includes but is not limited to the following:
+Our reasons to contact you using web form data includes but is not limited to the following:

 - Providing requested customer support

-- Sending emails where appropriate (see section 1.3 on Emails and other communications)
+- Sending emails and marketing communications where appropriate (see section 1.4 on Emails and marketing communications)